OctopusDeploy/blog/blog/2021-10/telemetry-crows-nest/index.md

 ### Apdex overall score

-Each customer has an overall Apdex score.
-This score indicates the responsiveness of the customer experience.
+Each customer has an overall Apdex score, which indicates the responsiveness of the customer experience.

 ![Apdex Score](apdex-score.png "Apdex Score")